 Clearwater Beach is another famous beach in Florida, which boasts some serious bragging rights.
-It has been consistently given awards for the quality of beach, the charming town area and its breathtaking sunset views.
+It has been consistently given awards for the quality of the beach, the charming town area with family-friendly attractions, and its breathtaking sunset views.
 The kids will be captivated by the musicians and street performers at Sunsets at Pier 60, while deep-sea fishing, boating, jet-skiing, and spotting dolphins are also popular activities.

 Considered the epicenter of the Florida Gulf Coast, Pensacola Beach is famous for its emerald-green waters and sugar-white sands.
 A family-friendly area with endless opportunities for beachgoers, you can stroll along the lively Pensacola Beach Pier, snorkel and explore underwater aquatic life, indulge in fresh seafood, or stay for a sunset and join the monthly stargazing gatherings.

 Navarre Beach is nicknamed “Florida’s Playground”, where you can soak up the natural beauty of the Gulf Islands National Seashore.
-This compact community boasts 12 miles of pristine shoreline that is perfect for beachgoers looking for complete solitude.
+One of the best beaches in Florida’s Panhandle, this compact community boasts 12 miles of pristine shoreline that is perfect for beachgoers looking for complete solitude.
 Relaxation is king here, and you will be hard-pressed to find anything more enjoyable than swimming in its emerald waters, biking the scenic paths or sunbathing on the pristine white beaches.

 Take the entire family to Fort Walton Beach, as it’s a lively beach town that is full of attractions, parks, museums, and aquariums.
 Fill up your vacation with activities or lay back and enjoy the 24 miles of calm emerald waters and cool powdery sands at the beach.
 Peel yourself from the sands to see marine life at Gulfarium Marine Adventure Park or explore hands-on exhibits at Emerald Coast Science Center.

-Grayton Beach is a funky area with Hemingway-style wooden homes, known for its brightly colored art galleries and quaint homes situated in side streets paved with crushed oyster shells.
-One of the most beautiful beaches the United States, you can’t beat its white sand shoreline and clear emerald green waters.
-Hike the nature trail, kayak in Western Lake or bike past beautiful pine flatwoods.
+Grayton Beach is a funky area with Hemingway-style wooden homes, known for its brightly colored art galleries and quaint homes situated on side streets paved with crushed oyster shells.
+One of the most beautiful beaches in the United States, you can’t beat its white sand shoreline and clear emerald green waters.
+Hike the nature trail, kayak in Western Lake, or bike past beautiful pine flatwoods.